Aleynikovich/SysIQ/README.md

   "desktop": "Your Desktop Environment",
   "shell": "Your Shell",
   "terminal": "Your Terminal Emulator",
-  "ai_api": "YOUR_API_KEY_HERE",  <--  (Loaded securely, don't hardcode here!)
+  "ai_api": "YOUR_API_KEY_HERE",
   "package_manager": "Your Package Manager (e.g., yay, apt, dnf)" }

-IGNORE_WHEN_COPYING_START
-Use code with caution.Json
-IGNORE_WHEN_COPYING_END

-Security Note: The ai_api field in config.json is automatically loaded if you run the interactive setup.
-However, for production use, consider loading your API key from environment variables or a more secure secrets management system.
+API Key Security: Store your ai_api key securely.
+Environment variables are recommended over direct inclusion in the configuration file for sensitive credentials.
-🤝 Contributing
+Contributing

-Contributions are welcome!
-Feel free to fork this repository, submit pull requests, or open issues to suggest improvements or report bugs.
+Contributions are welcome.
+Fork the repository, submit pull requests, or create issues for bug reports and feature suggestions.
+License

-📜 License
+MIT License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Command line assistance, powered by AI.